Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-status/README.md

   -c, --critical CRIT  CRIT threshold for the percentage of workers processing
                        requests.
 Default: >= 95
   --insecure           This option explicitly allows insecure SSL connections.
+  --no-perfdata        Suppress the performance data section from the output.
+                       The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
   --no-proxy           Do not use a proxy.
   --timeout TIMEOUT    Network timeout in seconds.
 Default: 8 (seconds) -u, --url URL        Apache Server Status URL.
 Default: